-- Properly keep the top cover of the outer packaging, as it will be used as the template for drilling holes to facilitate securing the ESS. - After removing the bottom pallets in Step 3, properly keep the washers, as they will be used with the expansion bolts to secure the ESS. - Step 1 Remove the top cover of the ESS outer packaging and keep it properly. - Step 2 Unfasten the hook-and-loop fastener on the side and remove the ESS outer packaging.
-Take out the ESS and remove the protective film from the ESS.
+- Step 1 Remove the top cover of the ESS outer packaging and keep it properly. - Step 2 Open the hook-and-loop fastener on the side, remove the outer packing of the ESS, and remove the paper transportation guide from the side of the ESS.